Eklutna Lake, Near Anchorage ATV Tour, Choose a Guide Driven UTV or Pilot Your Own ATV Alaska Adventure!

 Closed toed shoes and long pants are required to drive the ATV’s (16 and older).
 Gloves are recommended but not provided.

-Snacks and water will be provided, you are allowed to bring your own small (lunchbox size container) of food and plastic bottle beverages (no alcohol during the tour please).
+Snacks and water will be provided, you are allowed to bring your own small (lunchbox size container) of food and plastic bottle beverages (no alcohol during the tour if you’re driving an ATV please).

 Find out more about Alaska State Park Rules.